World Trade Organization

 The Organisation for Economic Co-operation and Development (OECD) produces independent analysis and statistics to promote economic and social wellbeing across the globe.
 Since 1971, Australia has worked with the OECD and member governments with shared goals of innovation, productivity and competitiveness, enabling trade and investment.

 Asia-Pacific Economic Cooperation

 Asia-Pacific Economic Cooperation (APEC) is an economic forum of 21 Asia-Pacific economies, which make up over half of global GDP.
 Australia became a founding member of APEC in 1989 to develop regional economic relationships to boost our growth.
 Over 70 per cent of our trade in goods and services is with APEC partners.
-Australia has helped advance regional economic integration and move towards the goal of free and open trade and investment in Asia-Pacific by 2020.
+Australia has helped advance regional economic integration and move towards the goal of free and open trade and investment in Asia-Pacific.